Instructions for students in the corona epidemic situation

 If you have any symptoms, stay at home

 First and foremost, we all protect ourselves and each other by keeping physical distance.
 Everyone is responsible for ensuring adequate distances and ensuring that they only come to the college when they are healthy.
 Anyone with respiratory symptoms will not be allowed to be on Gradia’s campuses or other facilities.

 Unnecessary visits to Gradia premises must be avoided for the time being.
 All visitors to all campuses must follow the mask recommendation and adhere to the recommended safety distances.

 The use of gyms for training and teaching will be suspended until 28.
 March.
 However, study-related competence demonstrations and exams can be arranged in the sports halls with particular attention to safety.

-As a rule, all services in both the student services offices and in the admissions office are carried out online, but face-to-face meetings can be provided by separate arrangement.
-Limited use of libraries, halls of residence and youth services is possible.
+Both the student services offices and in the admissions office are open for walk-in customers to a limited extent.
 Student welfare services are available according to the guidelines of the cities of Jyväskylä and Jämsä.

 Good hand and respiratory hygiene prevent the infection from spreading

 Reducing close contacts and by ensuring good hand and coughing etiquette we can all prevent the spread of the virus.